JonasVsc/VulkanTriangleRGB/README.md

-# Vulkan Triangle Renderer with Dynamic Vertex Colors
+# Vulkan Triangle Renderer with Dynamic Rendering
 This project demonstrates how to render a triangle using Vulkan and allows for dynamic vertex color changes via ImGui.

 ## Libraries Used